PrairieLearn/PrairieLearn/docs/assessment.md

         { "id": "question1", "points": 1 },
         { "id": "question2", "points": 1, "canView": ["Recorder"] },
         { "id": "question3", "points": 1, "canView": ["Reflector"], "canSubmit": ["Reflector"] }
+        { "id": "question4", "points": 1, "canView": null }
       ]
     }
   ]
 }
 ```

-In the example above, question 1 can be viewed by students in any of the four roles, but only students with a Recorder role can submit an answer, as per the default roles defined by in the assessment level (for viewing) and the zone level (for editing).
+In the example above, question 1 can be viewed by students in Manager, Reflector or Recorder roles, but only students with a Recorder role can submit an answer, as per the default roles defined by in the assessment level (for viewing) and the zone level (for editing).
 Question 2 can only be viewed and submitted by a Recorder, while question 3 can only be viewed and submitted by a Reflector.
+Question 4 overrides the default settings by using the `null` special value, and allows students in any role to view the question, though only students with the Recorder role can submit an answer.

 #### Assigning roles to students